 The Most Festive Christmas Markets in England

-It’s that time of year again – Christmas is here.
+It’s that time of year again - Christmas is here.
 And what better way to celebrate than with a trip to a festive market?
 They have shopping, deliciously seasonal foods and of course, lots and lots of mulled wine.
-Whether you’re after a traditional Christmas or one with a bit more modern sparkle, our pick of the top Christmas markets in England are sure to get you into the yuletide spirit.
-And of course, once you’ve had your fill of mince pies you can retire to your luxurious Plum Guide home to sleep off the brandy butter in absolute peace.
+Whether you’re after a traditional Christmas or one with a bit more modern sparkle, our picks of the top Christmas markets in England are sure to get you into the yuletide spirit.
+We are travel experts here at Plum Guide after all, so if you need advice you can trust, then look no further than this expertly curated guide.

 Blenheim Palace in Oxfordshire